 Email: firstname.lastname@example.org, School Nurse Website: www.oxfordhealth.nhs.uk

-For those students who require that extra emotional support we have a dedicated school counsellor.
-Shaun Goodwin is a fully qualified and UKCP registered child psychotherapist.
-Shaun provides regular sessions in a safe and welcoming space where students can talk through any issues or concerns they have.
-Students are referred to Shaun and may also request to meet with him.
+For those students who require that extra emotional support we have a dedicated school counsellor who provides regular sessions in a safe and welcoming space where students can talk through any issues or concerns they have.
+Students are referred to the counsellor and may also request to meet with him.
 All discussions are confidential except where there are concerns around child protection issues.

 To see how Fitzharrys School spent it's pupil premium funding in 2015/16 please click here.